Expert Guidance on How to Find a Niche for Your Business

 What you excel at is another excellent place to look when you are trying to find a niche for yourself.
 Coincidentally, many of the things that we like best are the things that we are the best at doing.
 This can be related to what you know, in that these are both factors that set you apart from other people in your personal and/or professional network.

-You can get started by making a list of three to five things that you feel like you are particularly good at, or that others say that you are great at.
+You can get started by making a list of three to five things that you feel like you are particularly good at, or what others say you are great at.
 Then take into account which ones you enjoy, and the aspects of each that you like best.

 4) What Does the Competition Look Like?